FarronF/limerick-council-meetings/meetings/2022/12/08-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Meeting of the Municipal District of Cappamore-Kilmallock - 8th December 2022.md

 previous motion on traffic issues in Doon, what is the outcome of the traffic survey carried

-out there to help with the traffic congestion in Main St, Doon.”--- 3
+out there to help with the traffic congestion in Main St, Doon.”
+---
+3

 9.Question submitted by Councillor Carey